nKingchaos2284/Class1/notes2.md

       * IDEs have debug sofware and others program amongst the text editor

   3. _*Ultimately...the best one Is the one you like the most*_ FACTS!
+  4. I really like VS Code.....
+  Visual Studio Code is a free text editor made by the folks at Microsoft.
+It is available for Windows computers, Mac computers and Linux computers.
+VS Code has the Emmet shorthand for HTML and CSS already built-in with no additional work from you at all.
+VS Code has
+everything: syntax highlighting, themes, extensions and code completion.
+It seems like VS Code has a very healthy following in the web developing community

 ### [Main/Table of Contents](https://nkingchaos2284.github.io/reading-notes/)